A telemarketer can call me any time of day.

 Work out the problem

-If you get an unsolicited phone call to buy something or make a donation:
+If you get an unsolicited phone call to buy something or make a donation, here are a few things to keep in mind.

-If the caller doesn't identify the company or charity they are calling on behalf of, ask them.
+If the caller doesn't identify the company or charity they’re calling on behalf of, ask them.
 They have to tell you.

 Don't give out information about your bank or credit card.